import pandas as pd

 Here are some general tips for describing the time trend of a variable:

-- Describe any sharp increases, decreases, or irregular spikes in the data.
+- Highlight Significant Fluctuations — Describe any sharp increases, decreases, or irregular spikes and connect them to real-world events if possible.

 Interpreting Visualization